-Typically seen an anechoic well defined cystic lesions near the endocervical canal.
+Typically seen as anechoic well-defined cystic lesions near the endocervical canal.
 If the cysts are large, the cervical region can appear enlarged 11.
 Color Doppler interrogation shows no associated color flow.

-If small may not be detectable on CT.
-May occasionally be seen as a focal low attenuation region within the cervical region.
+If small, may not be detectable on CT.
+May occasionally be seen as a focal low attenuation lesion within the cervical region.

 They may be seen as well-circumscribed single or multiple cystic lesions within the cervical stroma.